eleduck/eleduck-camp/courses/w1/task2.md

 Our team is cross-functional, we have a few backend and front-end developers, one designer, one DBA and one mobile developer.
 Our team even has an embedded developer who also has the role of a backend developer.

 - What are your roles and responsibilities?
     - I am mainly working on the backend development.
-Develop and maintain the protocol-parse service, process or forward or store data according to various business scenarios.
+Develop and maintain the protocol-parse service for the IoT platform, process or forward or store data according to various business scenarios.
     - I am also responsible for the data pushing service, push data to third-party partners.
     - I am taking scrum master role in the team as well.